stefalda/ReactNativeLocalization/README.md

 // let LocalizedStrings  = require ('react-native-localization');

 let strings = new LocalizedStrings({
+  "en-US":{
+    how:"How do you want your egg today?", boiledEgg:"Boiled egg",
+    softBoiledEgg:"Soft-boiled egg",
+    choice:"How to choose the egg"
+  },
   en:{
     how:"How do you want your egg today?", boiledEgg:"Boiled egg",